Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Asymptotic expansion of the Euler equations at low Mach number

-To summarise the important points of this section, we have shown two asymptotic limits of the inviscid Euler equations at low Mach number.
+To summarise the important points of this section, we have briefly covered two asymptotic limits of the inviscid homogeneous Euler equations at low Mach number.
 Firstly, a convective limit with spatially uniform velocity divergence and $\mathcalOM{2}$ spatial pressure variations associated with convective features on the slow timescale $t$.
 Secondly, a mixed convective-acoustic limit which has spatially varying divergence and $\mathcalOM{}$ spatial pressure variations associated with acoustic features on the fast timescale $\tau$ in addition to the convective features on the slow timescale.
-A single-scale acoustic limit can also be constructed using only the fast timescale $\tau$, which is similar to the multiple-timescale relations (\ref{eq:velocity_acoustic_timescale},\ref{eq:pressure_acoustic_timescale}) except relation (\ref{eq:velocity_acoustic_0}) is discarded and an imposed background flow is used.
+A single-scale acoustic limit can be constructed using only the fast timescale $\tau$, which contains only the acoustic variations on the fast timescale.